MariaDB 5.2.14 Release Notes

 - DoS - server crash (MDEV-729)

-Additionally, it includes all security fixes from MySQL 5.1.67, such as fix for a buffer overflow with stored routines (a variant of CVE-2012-5612)
+Additionally, it includes all security fixes from MySQL 5.1.67, such as fix for a buffer overflow with stored routines (a variant of CVE-2012-5612) and fixes for the following vulnerabilities:

 Includes MariaDB 5.1.67 and MySQL 5.1.67